 Elizabeth Gadsdon, from Wirral, is a seven year old environmental campaigner who has created the ‘Little Collector Crew’, a dedicated team of children and parent litter pickers.

 Elizabeth was inspired to act after she saw someone carelessly throw rubbish out their car window.
 She launched a social media campaign to recruit members to her crew, posting pictures of herself picking up litter every day after school.
 In Elizabeth’s latest campaign she is working with businesses to persuade them to change from single use plastic straws.
 She is delivering paper straws to local cafes and has convinced four businesses to make a permanent switch.

-Elizabeth will receive her award from Councillor Geoffrey Watt, Mayor of Wirral.
+Elizabeth will receive her award from Councillor Geoffrey Watt, Mayor of Wirral (pictured below).

 In a personal letter to Elizabeth, Prime Minister Theresa May said:

 “Your hard work with your ‘Little Collector Crew’ is helping to protect the environment and keep your local area clean.
 You should be very proud of achieving so much with your volunteering, particularly at such a young age.”

 “This is a well-deserved award for one of Wirral’s most inspirational younger residents.
 Elizabeth sets a fantastic example to people of all ages that, by each taking responsibility, we can, together, make a big difference to where we live.”